B-IoT/tools/users-creator/README.md

 # users-creator

 Given an Excel file, it creates the users in the client's company database.
-The Excel file need to have the following columns as header: username, password.
+The Excel file needs to have the following columns as header: user_id, username, password and company.
 All other columns are ignored.

 The header should start at the first row of the Excel.
 Empty fields are not allowed.
-Whitespace are not allowed in username and password.
+Whitespace are not allowed in user_id, username and password.

 ## Installation